yourealwaysbe/shortyz-1/README.md

 * No New York Times.
 * No non-native or forced keyboard.

-The latter is for no reason other than i didn't want to maintain it.
-It could be put back.
+The latter two are for no reason other than i didn't want to maintain them.
+They could be put back.

 ## Compilation